danielmuringe/better-dotenv/USAGE.md

 - `globals_` - If not provided, variables will returned as a dictionary

-## Upcoming features
+<h2 id="upcoming-features">Upcoming Features</h2>

-- [ ] Make loading function default to environment namespace if provided path is not found
+- Make loading function default to environment namespace if provided path is not found

-- [ ] Support for multiline declaration in the `'env'` and `'environ'` formats
+- Support for multiline declaration in the `'env'` and `'environ'` formats

-- [ ] Support for nested dictionary and list types in the `'env'` and `'environ'` formats
+- Support for nested dictionary and list types in the `'env'` and `'environ'` formats